 Squint and it could be Portofino.
 But what it lacks in hot Italians, it makes up for in proximity.
 GoGos Waterfront Restaurant can be found at Windsor Racecourse Marina and offers breakfast, lunch and evening meals – think sharing boards, tapas-style small plates and food fresh from the grill.
 It’s a bit of a hidden gem and you’ll get a stonking view of the local wildlife on and off their boats.

 The Boatman, Windsor

 Windsor’s only riverside pub, The Boatman is practically the Queen’s local and is a prime spot for people and boat watching.
 In the shadow of the castle and facing onto the Eton side of the Thames, it is idyllic when the sun shines.
 Grab table on the terrace and join Her Maj for an 11am G&T. Cheers Ma’am.
-If you’re in the mood for a bite, settle in for a menu of quality pub food with flair.
-A conservatory has a retractable roof, making the most of the waterside location without getting wet when it rains.
+If you’re in the mood for a bite, settle in for a menu of pub food with flair.
+The conservatory has a retractable roof, making the most of the waterside location without getting wet when it rains.

 The Swan, Pangbourne